-Dr. Sahla Nureen Abdullah, MD is a pediatrician in Washington, DC specializing in general pediatrics.
-She graduated from Virginia Commonwealth University (VCU) School of Medicine in 2002 and has 22 years of experience.
-Dr. Sahla Nureen Abdullah, MD is affiliated with MedStar Washington Hospital Center and MedStar Health.
+Dr. Sahla Nureen Abdullah, MD, BS is a pediatrician in Washington, DC specializing in general pediatrics.
+She graduated from Virginia Commonwealth University (VCU) School of Medicine in 1998 and has 28 years of experience.
+Dr. Sahla Nureen Abdullah, MD, BS is affiliated with MedStar Washington Hospital Center and MedStar Health.

 Depression